History

 stephenmbanker@gmail.com

 Stephen Banker has been Treasurer of The New York Map Society since 2015.
 Steve developed an affinity for old maps as a child and has been collecting for over 35 years.
 His interest is primarily in maps from the 1400’s through the 1600’s, with a focus on world maps, maps of the Northeast U.S., maps of the Holy Land and any other maps with a particular beauty or historical interest.
 He is a member of three other map societies.
 Steve has developed educational programs for Nursery School and Elementary School students, utilizing maps to explore science, history, geology, geography, humor, art and many other disciplines.
 Steve is also involved with other not-for-profit organizations: for 26 years he was a Trustee and volunteer with The Educational Alliance, a 125-year-old multi-generational community service organization with over 15 facilities on the Lower East Side and East Village, serving over 50,000 New Yorkers every year; he remains an Honorary Trustee.
-He also serves as President of The Westchester Chordsmen, one of the leading barbershop choruses in the country, where he sings bass.
+He also serves as President of Westchester Harmony, one of the leading barbershop choruses in the country, where he sings bass.
 Steve has retired from his partnership in the international law firm, Skadden, Arps, Slate, Meagher & Flom, LLP, where he practiced for 34 years, specializing in mergers and acquisitions.
 He has a B.A. from Cornell University and a J.D. from the University of Pennsylvania.

 Andrew Kapochunas